stadiamaps/ferrostar/guide/src/android/foreground-service.md

       }
 ```

-### Adding the Manager to the Core.
+### Using the Service Manager with `FerrostarCore`

 In your app module, you'll need to pass in the `ForegroundServiceManager` as a parameter to construct `FerrostarCore`.
 Here's how to do that with the included notification builder.

 ```kotlin
 val foregroundServiceManager: ForegroundServiceManager = FerrostarForegroundServiceManager(appContext, DefaultForegroundNotificationBuilder(appContext))